-Apart from main imperial buildings, there is also the whole city, with houses and streets to visit and this takes time.
-I tried to imagine the life as it must have been within the confines of palace walls.
+Apart from the main imperial buildings, there is also the whole city, with houses and streets to visit and this takes time.
+I tried to imagine the life as it must have been within the confines of the palace walls.

 THE GREAT WALL OF CHINA

 Some parts of the wall have been restored and are now open for tourists.
 I visited – Badaling and Mutianyu.
-Of these two, in my opinion Mutianyu is a much better choice.
+Of these two, in my opinion, Mutianyu is a much better choice.
 It is in a more attractive location.
 Also, it seemed less touristy, although this is a relative notion, as it was still very busy when I went there.
 It is 90km north of Beijing.
 You can book a tour in your hotel.
 Try to book a tour without visits to factories.
 They will take you directly to the wall and then back to the hotel.
 You will also get a lunch.

 The way it works is, they come with a mini-bus and collect you in front of your hotel at 7am or 8am.
 After that, the bus makes stops at other hotels and collects more tourists.
 Once the bus is full, it departs for the wall.
 You just need to be in front of your hotel at the designated time.

 If you manage to reach the watchtower 23, you will arrive to the non restored part of the wall.
 I did not venture much further beyond that point, because the wall did not seem safe.
-Parts of the wall were in a very bad state and I also had to go back.
+Parts of the wall were in a very bad state and also I had to go back.
 It took me approximately 1 hour and 30 minutes each way, although people fitter and younger than me can probably cover that distance much faster.
 As a matter of fact, there were only a few of us that far.
-To arrive to that point, you need to invest significant physical effort and to climb some very steep steps.
+To arrive to that point, you will need to invest some significant physical effort and to climb some very steep steps.
 That may not be easy for some people.

-The temple was declared a national monument in 1949 and it was closed for 32 years.
+The temple was declared the national monument in 1949 and it was closed for 32 years.
 It reopened in 1981 and it is both the functioning temple and a very popular tourist site now.